prentiss04/RPD_Accident_ML/README.md

 ## Reason topic selected / Inspiration
 US-Accidents can be used for numerous applications such as real-time accident prediction, studying accident hotspot locations, casualty analysis and extracting cause and effect rules to predict accidents, and studying the impact of precipitation or other environmental stimuli on accident occurrence.

-This Accident dataset is additionally attractive to us because, we are able to apply deep learning models to the data set due to its large number of features.

 ## Description of data source
 ### - Source: Kaggle
 ### - Datasize: ~3M entries